HughG-50/HughG-50/README.md

 There are multiple versions of this website saved on Github in different branches.
 * 'master' branch with the base version that is currently deployed
-* 'alt-font' branch which changes the base font to {TO DO}
+* 'alt-font' branch which changes the base font from 'Roboto' to 'Merriweather'
-* 'alt-color' branch which changes the main background-color to an alternate shade {TO DO}
+* 'alt-color' branch which changes the main background-color to an alternate shade

 ### Subresource integrity (SRI)